Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 You can’t go wrong with a meal at Cinnamon’s!
 They have the best guava chiffon pancakes in all of Waikiki and Kailua.

-It’s also a great place to try authentic Loco Moco (white sticky rice topped with a hamburger patty and fried egg smothered in gravy).
+It’s also a great place to try authentic Loco Moco, which is white sticky rice topped with a hamburger patty and a fried egg, smothered in gravy.
 And they have lots of options for kids.

 Book a Family Photo Shoot